aws-actions/configure-aws-credentials/README.md

 using [GitHub's OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to get short-lived credentials needed for your actions.
-Specifying `role-to-assume` **without** providing an `aws-access-key-id` or a `web-identity-token-file` (or setting `role-chaining`) will signal to the action that you wish to use the OIDC provider.
+Specifying `role-to-assume` **without** providing an `aws-access-key-id` or a `web-identity-token-file`, or setting `role-chaining`, will signal to the action that you wish to use the OIDC provider.
 If `role-chaining` is `true`, existing credentials in the environment will be used to assume `role-to-assume`.

 The following table describes which identity is used based on which values are supplied to the Action: